What is a Limbing Axe? Design Features and Uses

 How to Limb a Log

-Stand above the log, ideally with the target branch sticking out horizontally away from your body on the far side of the trunk.
-This places the log between your legs and the axe in case you slip or miss.
-Try to avoid standing on the trunk as the branch may be holding it stable, and cutting the branch may make it rotate.
+Stand above the log, ideally with the target branch sticking horizontally away from your body on the far side of the trunk.
+In case you slip or miss, this places the log between your legs and the axe.
+Avoid standing on the trunk as the branch may be holding it stable, and cutting the branch may make it rotate.

 Remove any small branches in the path of the axe swing.
 Look behind and above you for obstacles.